Anna Blackmore, BA(HONS), DO, MNCH, C-IAYT

 For me, yoga therapy brings together the different strands of my training and experience in a way which I find endlessly fascinating and fulfilling."

-Anna is certified by the International Association of Yoga Therapists (IAYT).
+Anna is certified by the International Association of Yoga Therapists (IAYT) and is a member of the National Council for Hypnotherapy (NCH).